tailscale/tailscale/api.md

 ```

 Tailnets are a top-level resource.
 ACL is an example of a resource that is tied to a top-level tailnet.

-For more information on Tailscale networks/tailnets, click [here](https://tailscale.com/kb/1064/invite-team-members).

 ### ACL